 - Moderator, “How to Make Money with Your Intellectual Property,” Loyola Law School, July 2011

-- Lectured on international copyright law, University of Southern California Gould School of Law, October 2006
+- Lecturer, International Copyright Law, University of Southern California Gould School of Law, October 2006

-- American Intellectual Property Law Association.
-Vice Chair of Inventor Issues Committee, 2009-2011.
-Co-Chair of Giles Rich Moot Court Competition Committee, 2009.
-Member of 2009 Spring Meeting Planning Committee and 2008 Annual Meeting Planning Committee.
+- American Intellectual Property Law Association (AIPLA) – vice chair of the Inventor Issues Committee (2009-2011), co-chair of the Giles Rich Moot Court Competition Committee (2009), member of the 2009 Spring Meeting Planning Committee, member of the 2008 Annual Meeting Planning Committee.